Super Micro Computer (NASDAQ:SMCI) Issues FY 2022 Earnings Guidance

 Super Micro Computer (NASDAQ:SMCI) updated its FY 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $3.000-$ for the period, compared to the Thomson Reuters consensus EPS estimate of $2.460.
-The company issued revenue guidance of $4.10 billion-$4.50 billion, compared to the consensus revenue estimate of $3.51 billion.Super Micro Computer also updated its FY22 guidance to $3.00 EPS.
+The company issued revenue guidance of $4.10 billion-$4.50 billion, compared to the consensus revenue estimate of $3.51 billion.Super Micro Computer also updated its Q1 2022 guidance to $0.280-$0.480 EPS.

-A number of equities analysts have commented on the stock.
-Northland Securities lifted their target price on shares of Super Micro Computer from $50.00 to $62.00 and gave the stock an outperform rating in a research note on Wednesday.
-Zacks Investment Research raised shares of Super Micro Computer from a sell rating to a hold rating in a research note on Saturday, July 3rd.
-Susquehanna Bancshares lifted their target price on shares of Super Micro Computer from $40.00 to $44.00 and gave the stock a positive rating in a research note on Wednesday, May 5th.
-Susquehanna lifted their target price on shares of Super Micro Computer from $40.00 to $44.00 and gave the stock a positive rating in a research note on Wednesday, May 5th.
-Finally, Benchmark assumed coverage on shares of Super Micro Computer in a research note on Tuesday, April 27th.
-They set a buy rating on the stock.
-One analyst has rated the stock with a hold rating and five have issued a buy rating to the stock.
-The stock has an average rating of Buy and a consensus price target of $48.75.
+Several research analysts have recently commented on the company.
+Northland Securities raised their price objective on Super Micro Computer from $50.00 to $62.00 and gave the stock an outperform rating in a research note on Wednesday, August 11th.
+Benchmark assumed coverage on Super Micro Computer in a research note on Tuesday, April 27th.
+They issued a buy rating on the stock.
+Susquehanna Bancshares raised their price objective on Super Micro Computer from $40.00 to $44.00 and gave the stock a positive rating in a research note on Wednesday, May 5th.
+Susquehanna raised their price objective on Super Micro Computer from $40.00 to $44.00 and gave the stock a positive rating in a research note on Wednesday, May 5th.
+Finally, Zacks Investment Research raised Super Micro Computer from a sell rating to a hold rating in a research note on Saturday, July 3rd.
+One equities research analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+The company has an average rating of Buy and a consensus target price of $48.75.

-In other news, Director Daniel W. Fairfax sold 3,398 shares of the business’s stock in a transaction that occurred on Friday, July 2nd.
-The shares were sold at an average price of $35.22, for a total value of $119,677.56.
-Following the sale, the director now directly owns 11,263 shares of the company’s stock, valued at approximately $396,682.86.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-15.80% of the stock is currently owned by insiders.
+In other Super Micro Computer news, Director Daniel W. Fairfax sold 3,398 shares of Super Micro Computer stock in a transaction that occurred on Friday, July 2nd.
+The stock was sold at an average price of $35.22, for a total value of $119,677.56.
+Following the sale, the director now owns 11,263 shares of the company’s stock, valued at approximately $396,682.86.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+16.70% of the stock is currently owned by company insiders.

+A hedge fund recently raised its stake in Super Micro Computer stock.
+Morgan Stanley grew its position in Super Micro Computer, Inc. (NASDAQ:SMCI) by 313.9% during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 65,344 shares of the company’s stock after acquiring an additional 49,558 shares during the quarter.
+Morgan Stanley owned 0.13% of Super Micro Computer worth $2,300,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+66.91% of the stock is owned by institutional investors and hedge funds.

 About Super Micro Computer